Nuclear energy policy by country: Syria

 Syria abandoned its plans to build a VVER-440 reactor after the Chernobyl accident.
 The plans of nuclear program were revived at the beginning of the 2000s when Syria negotiated with Russia to build a nuclear facility that would include a nuclear power plant and a seawater atomic desalination plant.

 Taiwan

 In Taiwan nuclear energy policy is a contentious issue.
 On World Environment Day in June 2011, environmental groups protested against the nation's three operating nuclear power plants and the construction of a fourth plant.

 The government elected in 2016 has policies that include a move toward a nuclear-free society, and is considering legislating to phase out nuclear power generation within nine years.

 Thailand

 According to the energy minister of Thailand, the state owned Electricity Generating Authority of Thailand will build its first two nuclear power plants by 2021.
 This decision was criticized by Greenpeace, which suggested to focus on alternative power supplies from hydropower and smaller biofuel plants before risking nuclear.

+Turkey

+Turkey is developing nuclear power as part of its long-term energy policy.
+The first nuclear power plant, Akkuyu in Mersin Province, consists of four Russian-designed VVER-1200 reactors with a combined capacity of 4.8 GW; the first unit is expected to begin generating electricity in 2026.
+Turkey is also planning additional nuclear plants in Sinop and the Thrace region and is considering small modular reactors.
+The government has stated a target of approximately 20 GW of installed nuclear capacity by the 2050s.